Sainsbury to match prices against Tesco and Asda

-LONDON Supermarket group J Sainsbury said on Sunday it would match the prices of branded products with its larger rivals Tesco and Walmart-owned Asda as the battle for price-conscious customers escalates.
+LONDON Grocer J Sainsbury said on Sunday it would match the prices of branded products with its larger rivals Tesco and Walmart-owned Asda as the battle for price-conscious customers escalates.

-Sainsbury (SBRY.L) said it would automatically compare some 13,000 branded products with Tesco (TSCO.L) and Asda (WMT.N) at the checkout, and customers would receive a voucher redeemable on their next shop for the difference if Sainsbury were more expensive.
+Sainsbury said it would automatically compare some 13,000 branded products with Tesco and Asda at the checkout, and customers would receive a voucher redeemable on their next shop for the difference if Sainsbury were more expensive.

 The scheme, which has been trialled in its 12 stores in Northern Ireland, will launch on Wednesday.